Construction Cleaning

 Step 1: Ventilate the Room

+Rough cleaning with brooms and dry mops removes large debris before deep cleaning.
 This step is generally done with heavier, larger implements such as brooms and dry mops that are designed to sweep up large debris, dust, and dirt particles on floors and other services.
 Doing this simplifies the job when transitioning into the later steps of the cleaning process.
-The heavy bristles used in this stage help remove tough, caked-on soil quickly and efficiently which will ultimately lead to much more efficient and thorough sanitation.

 • Vacuum upholstered furniture such as chairs and sofas.